YanaArtis/DragonSnake/DragonSnake/Assets/DragonSnake/Scripts/GamePlay/README.md

 - The system is modular and event-driven, suitable for VR and high-performance requirements.
 - No direct use of `Update` in gameplay logic.
 - **Snake segments are managed using an object pool (`SnakeSegmentPool`) to avoid performance issues from frequent instantiation and destruction.**
-- **XR Origin is moved every tick to keep the Main Camera on the snake's head.**
+- **XR Origin is moved every tick to keep the Main Camera on the snake's head, using world positions for robust alignment.**
 - Designed for Meta Quest 3 and portable to other VR platforms.